 A significant amount of material will be covered in each class.
 Lectures will go beyond the scope of the textbook for some topics.
 Furthermore, lectures will often involve working through problems, which will help you better learn how to approach and analyze the topics.
 Therefore, you are strongly encouraged to attend each and every class.
-If you are unable to attend a class, it is your responsibility to catch up on the material you have missed.
+If you are unable to attend a class, you must provide me with a written justification in advance.
+Also it is your responsibility to catch up on the unattended lecture.
+Absence in two or more lectures will result in a failure for the final grade.